valtech-sd/rule-harvester/README.md

 ## Overview

 Rule Harvester is a general purpose rules engine.
+The Rules Engine receives an input and then processes rule definitions against the input, changing that input along the way.
+Finally, the processed input is passed to an output.

-It processes rule definitions and allows for a highly configurable rules engine with custom inputs and outpus.
+The rules engine comes with CORE INPUTS and OUTPUTS but also supports custom inputs and outputs.

 This package makes heavy use of [Rules.Js](https://github.com/bluealba/rules-js).
 We have a desire to use some specific patterns and as a result we have decided to build our own rule harvester based off of Rules.Js.

 ## What is a Rules Engine?

-The most obvious thing is that this will allow you to do is run rules.
-It will allow you to use an event source (by way of the input provider) to input data into the same set of rules.
+A Rules Engine allows you to run rules against a piece of data, altering that data as the rules go.
+It allows you to use an event source (by way of the input provider) to input data into the same set of rules.
 Each rules will modify the input as it sees fit and in the end will provide a single output.
 During that process, it is possible to run any number of asynchronous or synchronous function calls.

 ## Features

-- Chainable Rules where each rules modifies the input for another rule to make use of
+- Support for chainable Rules where each rule modifies the input, then subsequent rules received the modified input.
-- Define rules using JSON
+- Rules defined using JSON.
-- Add any number of closures (functions) to the rules engine for use
+- Support for closures (functions) as part of the rules engine.
-- Use any number of custom javascript functions within your conditions or actions.
+- Support for custom javascript functions within your conditions or actions.
-- Simple syntax with lots of flexibility
+- Simple syntax with lots of flexibility.
-- Nested conditions
+- Nested conditions.

 ## Terms/Syntax

-There is a need to define terms and syntax
+Lets begin by definig certain terms.

-### Facts
+### Facts (input)

-Facts are the terminology we use to refer to the data that the rules engine currently holds.
-When a blob of data is first passed to the rule harvester, that input is the start of those facts.
-This can just be a string but in most cases facts will be a JSON object of some sort.
-Each rule will then act on a fact and modify it in whatever way is needed.
+The data coming from an input to the Rules Engine are called **Facts**.
+When a blob of data is passed to the Rule Harvester, that input is the start state of the facts.
+An fact can just be a string but in most cases facts will be a JSON object of some sort.
+Each rule will then act on a fact and modify it as needed.

-### Input providers
+### Inputs

-Input providers are what send input into the rule harvester.
-That input becomes the start of the facts that will be processed while running the rules.
-An input provider must contain the function `registerInput(applyInputCb)` where applyInputCb is passed in from the ruleHarvester to the input provider and is called by the input provider to run facts against your rules. applyInputCb can take facts and a runtime context as arguments. runtimeContext extends the context when calling closures.
-If the runtimeContext contains `{testValue: 1}` then the context that is passed into a closure will contain `context.testvalue = 1`.
+Inputs are what send data into the Rule Harvester.
+The data brought in by the input becomes the start of the facts that will be processed while running through the rules.
+An input provider must contain the function `registerInput(applyInputCb)` where `applyInputCb` is passed in from the ruleHarvester to the input provider and is called by the input provider to run facts against your rules. `applyInputCb` can take facts and a runtime context as arguments. `runtimeContext` extends the context when calling closures.
+If the `runtimeContext` contains `{testValue: 1}` then the context that is passed into a closure will contain `context.testvalue = 1`.
 This is useful for passing something like a specialty logger that needs to log some sort of run specific context.

-### Output providers
+### Outputs

-Output providers receive the final output from the input provider.
+Outputs receive the final modified facts from the Rules Engine.
 In some cases it may write a file based on the output facts.
 In other cases, it may do an http REST call of some sort.
-An output provider must contain the function `outputResult({ facts, error, errorGroup })` where facts is the output fact.
+An output provider must contain the function `outputResult({ facts, error, errorGroup })` where facts are the output modified facts after all rules have been processed.

 ### Closures

 Closures are functions that can be called from within a rule.
 All closures need to be defined by the calling system.
 Those closures will then be passed into the rule harvester during initialization.

-The following would just set a sale tax percentage value inside the facts object.
+The following is an example closure that sets a sale tax percentage value inside the facts object.

 ```javascript
 [